 Payroll is a tricky process; a process of caveats.
 Every data entry is different—every time.
-And with an outside vendor owning the City’s data, combined with confusing data entry and limited reports and access to historical information; Highland Park decided they needed to bring transparency back to these expenses in order to control them.
+And with an outside vendor owning the city’s data, combined with confusing data entry and limited reports and access to historical information; WHG's client decided they needed to bring transparency back to these expenses in order to control them.

 The migration was painful; the data was held hostage and the records were in disarray.